FAQ on new French language requirement

 Programs subject to the new French language requirement

-As of Winter 2026, the changes will apply to undergraduate programs and about 20 graduate programs.
+As of Winter 2026, the changes will apply to undergraduate programs.